KangaRoo1372/webliero/converter/readme.md

 - click the download link ("Download converted file"); the converted file will be saved on your HDD
 - if the conversion fails, you will see the message "Error converting file :(" (in some cases there will be no message printed; in that case, you can open the console by pressing F12 to check errors)

-To implement your .lwp file in Liero, you must activate it with Liero Stuff Activator (which you can download from [Liero Hell Hole](https://liero.nl/download/1597/activate-dbx.zip)), that is:
+To implement your .lwp file in Liero, you must activate it with [Liero Stuff Activator](https://liero.nl/download/1597/activate-dbx.zip), that is:

 - make a back-up copy of your Liero.exe file (the converted file replaces all objects, even special objects)
 - put the converted file into your Liero folder